IEntin/ClientServer/README.md

 For fifo clients an analogous acceptor method is used.\
 The fifo acceptor is a special pipe waiting for a request for a new session\
 from the starting client on a blocking fd read open(...) call.
 The client\
-unblocks acceptor by opening its writing end, generates UUID which serves as\
+unblocks acceptor by opening its writing end.
+The server (acceptor) generates\
-a pipe name, and sends this name to the acceptor which creates a pipe and a\
+UUID pipe name, creates the pipe and a new session, and sends pipe name to\
-new session.\
+the client.\
-Only one starting client creates a session at a time due to syncronization by\
+Only one starting client creates a session at a time.
+This process is\
-a named_mutex.
-Tests show that any number of fifo clients can be started\
+syncronized by a named_mutex.
+Tests show that any number of clients\
-concurrently by the script checkmulticlients.sh.\
+can be started concurrently by the script checkmulticlients.sh.\
 Globally unique pipe name is an analogy of the unique combination\
 of ip address and ephemeral port in the tcp case.

 .........

 There are configurable restrictions on the number of tcp and/or fifo sessions the server\
 is handling.
 If a new client exceeds this limit it remains up but enrers a waiting mode.\
 When one of the previously started clients exits, the waiting client at the head of the\
 queue starts running.\